mkiffer/DevDash/devdash/README.md

 ##THINGS TO DO
-1. add programming challenge functionality
+1. add a better ux for writing solutions to coding problems
 2. add question body to stack overflow search
 3. change chat api to free resource